 +Principle 2: Structure the board to add value

-The QCN Fibre Board comprises five directors – 2 member directors from Energy Queensland and Powerlink Queensland as the shareholding companies and 3 independent directors, appointed by the shareholding Ministers of Powerlink Queensland and Energy Queensland.
+The QCN Fibre Board comprises five directors – two member directors from Energy Queensland and Powerlink Queensland as the shareholding companies and three independent directors, appointed by the shareholding Ministers of Powerlink Queensland and Energy Queensland.

 DIRECTORS’ ACCESS TO ADVICE